Psoriatic arthritis L40.5

 There is considerable overlap in the approved drugs for the treatment of psoriasis and psoriatic arthritis (PsA) (including Methotrexate, apremilast and IL12/23, p19-IL23, IL-17A/F cytokine blockers (ustekinumab, guselkumab, risankizumab, ixekizumab, secukinumab) and tumor necrosis factor (TNF)-alpha blockers (adalimumab, etanercept, infliximab and certolizumab) (Bellinato F et al. 2020; Köhm M et al. 2020).
 In contrast, other treatment options used for PsA are less effective for PsO (sulfasalazine, leflunomide) or are not approved for PsO (tofacitinib, golimumab) (Köhm M et al. 2020).

-If we analyze the current status of outpatient and inpatient treatment, the following picture emerges (König A et al.2023): Around a third of patients in private practices and non-university hospitals received only conventional systemic therapy such as methotrexate, non-steroidal anti-inflammatory drugs, leflunomide, systemic steroids, sulfasalazine, ciclosporin, apremilast or COX-2 inhibitors or apremilast.
+If we analyze the current status of outpatient and inpatient treatment, the following picture emerges (König A et al.2023): Around one third of patients in private practices and non-university hospitals received only conventional systemic therapy such as methotrexate, non-steroidal anti-inflammatory drugs, leflunomide, systemic steroids, sulfasalazine, ciclosporin, apremilast or COX-2 inhibitors or apremilast.
 Treatment with biologics as monotherapy was carried out more frequently in patients in private practices and university clinics than in non-university clinics (!).
 The proportion of patients who received both treatments (conventional and biological) was highest in university clinics (26.8%).

 Literature